FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

         - `ADDRESS_STRUCTURE`'s substructures are presented in the same order they would be serialized to create a postal address
         - `NPFX` is listed before other name parts; `SPFX` before `SURN`, and `NSFX` after other name parts

-    - Some structures are placed together because of sematic similarity.
+    - Some structures are placed together because of semantic similarity.
 For example,
         - `LANG` is with `TRAN`
         - `CHAN` is with `CREA`
         - `ASNI` is with `DESI`